dotnet/docs/docs/csharp/tutorials/nullable-reference-types.md

 ## Next steps

-Learn more by mirating an existing application to use nullable reference types..
+Learn more by migrating an existing application to use nullable reference types..
 > [!div class="nextstepaction"]
 > [Upgrade an application to use nullable reference types](upgrade-to-nullable-references.md)